 Akira Kurosawa (1910-1998) was one of history’s greatest film directors, a genius auteur who continues to inspire modern day movie maestros like Steven Spielberg, George Lucas and Adam Sandler.
-Over the years, many of his Japanese films have been re-made by Hollywood, including Seven Samurai (which became the classic Western epic The Magnificent Seven) and Hidden Fortress (which became the classic Western epic Legally Blonde).
+Over the years, many of his Japanese films have been turned into Hollywood hits, including Seven Samurai (The Magnificent Seven), Yojimbo (A Fistful of Dollars) and Hidden Fortress (Legally Blonde).

 X-Fortress, 1948

-Meanwhile, the Princess’s estranged fiancé – a former army general still loyal to his defeated clan (Toshiro Mifune) – embarks on a bold mission to rescue his lover: with the help of a sympathetic voice coach, he infiltrates the talent show disguised as an up-and-coming geisha.
+Meanwhile, the Princess’s warrior fiancé (Toshiro Mifune) embarks on a bold mission to rescue her.
+With the help of a sympathetic voice coach, he infiltrates the talent show disguised as an up-and-coming geisha.
+However, this veteran of a thousand wars is ill-equipped for the ruthless contestants and their manipulative sob stories.

-In post-war Japan, an eccentric billionaire umbrella manufacturer (Toshiro Mifune) shocks the business world when he resigns from his high-flying post to become a full-time martial arts sensei.
-Disillusioned with a decadent society that can shun traditional oil-paper umbrellas whilst embracing instant noodles, he becomes convinced that the only way to restore his nation’s honour is through training young people to become fierce samurai warriors.
-Unmarried, and with no young people of his own, he takes to the road on a recruitment drive in a custom-built mobile monastery, rounding up a diverse group of ambitious youngsters from a wide variety of elite business schools.
-During a lengthy training montage, the fresh-faced candidates are subjected to a barrage of mental and spiritual tests, but it soon becomes clear that they’re just a bunch of pompous wankers.
+Eccentric billionaire umbrella manufacturer (Toshiro Mifune) shocks the business world by resigning from his high-flying post to become a full-time recluse.
+Disillusioned with a decadent society that shuns traditional oil-paper umbrellas, he decides to restore his nation’s honor by training young people to become fierce samurai warriors.
+Unmarried, and with no young people of his own, he takes to the road on a custom-built mobile monastery, rounding up a diverse group of ambitious youngsters from various elite business schools.
+During a lengthy training montage, the fresh-faced candidates are subjected to a barrage of mental and spiritual tests, but it soon becomes clear that they’re just a bunch of entitled dimwits.

 The film ends with a torrential rainstorm, and no one remembers to bring an umbrella.